Sean Rash: 2021

 On August 22, 2021 (his 39th birthday), Rash won his 17th PBA Tour title at the PBA Chesapeake Open, defeating Tom Daugherty in the final match.

 2022

 In the opening event of the 2022 season, the PBA Players Championship, Rash won the Midwest Region final over Matt Russo.
-During the final match, Rash openly questioned the "integrity" of urethane bowling ball use on the PBA Tour, due to his rather well-known disapproval of urethane bowling balls – mostly the Purple Hammer, which has had controversy surrounding its softness.
+During the final match, Rash openly questioned the "integrity" of urethane bowling ball use on the PBA Tour, due to his rather well-known disapproval of the way urethane bowling balls can change lane conditions – mostly the Purple Hammer, which has had controversy surrounding its softness.
 He also uttered an expletive on the live broadcast during his rant.
 He was fined an undisclosed amount, forced to miss one February event (later announced as the Dave Small's Best of the Best Championship), and was placed on one year probation by the PBA for "conduct unbecoming a professional".
 Rash went on to claim the No. 1 seed for the January 29 Players Championship finals, but fell to No. 2 seed Jason Belmonte in the final match.